All About the CAS Letter for UK - Requirements, Processing Time, Sample

 Below is a sample of the CAS letter UK that is issued by the universities to students as a confirmation of their acceptance to the university.

-Also Read: Best Short Courses in UK Universities 2025
+You may also check - Best Short Courses in UK Universities 2026

 How to Get a CAS Letter?

-- If you fulfil all the criteria set by your target university, an offer letter will be sent to you which you will have to accept.
-The letter will contain details regarding the confirmation of your acceptance, your programme, and programme duration.
+- If you fulfil all the criteria set by your target university, an offer letter will be sent to you, which you will have to accept.
+The letter will contain details regarding the confirmation of your acceptance, your programme and programme duration.
 You may also be instructed to deposit an amount.
-Some institutes may also send you the link to the CAS request form.
+Some institutes may also send you the link to the CAS request form, as they don't generate one on their own.

-- For the CAS letter, you may be asked to provide your personal details such as your name, birth date, passport details, selected course details, course duration etc. Provide all the information accurately.
+- For the CAS letter, you may be asked to provide your personal details such as your name, birth date, passport details, selected course details, course duration, etc. Provide all the information accurately - and they must match with the information on your passport and with the information you fill out in your visa application form.

-- Candidates will also have to provide proof of sufficient amount of funds such as their bank statements for covering their cost of studying and living in the UK.
+- Candidates will also have to provide proof of sufficient funds, such as their bank statements, to cover their cost of studying and living in the UK.

-- After all the above steps have been complete and y ou've accepted the offer, your university will provide you with your CAS.
+- After all the above steps have been completed and you've accepted the offer, your university will provide you with your CAS.

 General CAS Letter Issuing Procedure